 The maximum loan period allowed in the UAE is twenty-five years, with an age limit of 65 years for salaried people and 70 years for self-employed.
 Naturally, a longer-term loan cuts down your monthly payment but increases the total interest amount.
 Borrowing capacity also goes up with a longer-term mortgage in Dubai.

-Home Loan Rates in Dubai
+Home loan rates in Dubai

+Another option for home loan Dubai applicants is to look at variable interest rate mortgages.
+But remember, it is tricky to predict the total money you have to pay in the long run.
 Accurate budgeting is almost impossible.
-However, if you have a sound understanding of the market and feel that interest rates are likely to go down, variable interest rates would mean you will pay less.
-Also, one should consider the worst-case scenario as well.
-What if your predictions and calculations go wrong, and the interest rates increase?
+However, if you have a sound understanding of the market and feel that interest rates are likely to go down in the future, variable interest rates would mean you will pay less.
+However, one should also consider the worst-case scenario as well.
+What if the predictions and your calculations go wrong and the interest rates go up?
 Do you have the money to pay for it?
-This is a critical choice you have to make.
+This is a critical choice one has to make.

 Switching Mortgage Providers